Grenada: Early colonial period and slavery

 Grenada was formally ceded to Britain by the Treaty of Paris in 1763.
 The French re-captured the island during the American Revolutionary War, after Comte d'Estaing won the bloody land and naval Battle of Grenada in July 1779.
 However, the island was restored to Britain with the Treaty of Versailles in 1783.
 A decade later, dissatisfaction with British rule led to a pro-French revolt in 1795–96 led by Julien Fédon, which was successfully defeated by the British.

-As Grenada's economy grew, more and more enslaved Africans transported to the island.
-In 1785, Grenada had 23,926 enslaved Africans and 1,115 free people of colour, with around 996 European settlers.
+As Grenada's economy grew, more and more slaves were transported to the island.
+In 1785, Grenada had 23,926 slaves and 1,115 free people of colour, with around 996 European settlers.
 According to the Voyages Trans-Atlantic Slave Trade Database, by 1807 Britain had brought 114,000 slaves to Grenada.
-Britain eventually outlawed the slave trade within the British Empire in 1807, after transporting approximately 3.1 million Africans, between 1640 and 1807, with roughly 2.7 million surviving the Middle Passage and arriving in the Americas.
-Slavery was completely outlawed in 1833, leading to the emancipation of all enslaved Africans by 1838.
+Slavery was completely outlawed in 1833, leading to the emancipation of all slaves by 1838.
 To ease the subsequent labour shortage, migrants from India were brought to Grenada in 1857.

 Nutmeg was introduced to Grenada in 1843 when a merchant ship called in on its way to England from the East Indies.
 The ship had a small quantity of nutmeg trees on board, which they left in Grenada.
 Nutmeg continues to be an important crop for the Grenadine economy.